lbormann/darts-hub/README.md

 Icon by <a href="https://freeicons.io/profile/8178">Ognjen Vukomanov</a> on <a href="https://freeicons.io">freeicons.io</a>
 Icon by <a href="https://freeicons.io/profile/823">Muhammad Haq</a> on <a href="https://freeicons.io">freeicons.io</a>
 Icon by <a href="https://freeicons.io/profile/85671">Mubdee Ashrafi</a> on <a href="https://freeicons.io">freeicons.io</a>

-## LAST WORDS
-Thanks to Timo for awesome https://autodarts.io.